HanneMaes/my-zorin-linux-setup/Tweaks.md

 1. Get keycodes and keysyms: ``$ xev``, press a key, write down the keycode and keysym, close the window
 2. Change the keyboard layout: ``$  xmodmap -e "keycode <keycode> = <keysym for character> <keysym for shoft+character>" # xmodmap -e "keycode 94 = 0x40 0x23"``
-3. Add to startup applications to make the changes persistent across reboots:
+3. Add to startup applications to make the changes persistent across reboots